Cesare Rossi (politician): Allegations of murder

 Rossi fled to France and then Switzerland to escape prosecution and became a critic of fascism in his exile.
 He was tricked into returning to Italy in 1928, where he was arrested by fascist police.
 In 1929, he was sentenced to 30 years imprisonment for anti-fascist activities.
 In 1940, Rossi was exiled to the island of Ponza until December 1942.
 In November 1943, he was arrested by the Allies.
 He was released in March 1944.
 A tribunal in Rome later sentenced Rossi to 4 years and two months in prison for other crimes, although he was quickly pardoned.
 In 1947, he was arrested for his involvement in the murder of Matteotti.
 However, Rossi was acquitted due to insufficient evidence.
 He then returned to journalism, and abandoned politics.
 He died in 1967.

 In the Florestano Vancini's film The Assassination of Matteotti (1973), Rossi is played by Cesare Barbetti.
+In Joe Wright's miniseries Mussolini: Son of the Century (2025), he is played by Francesco Russo.